gca0/gca0/README.md

-- 👋 Hi, I’m @gca0, a sophomore at Princeton University.
+- 👋 Hi, I’m @gca0, a junior at Princeton University.
-- 👀 I’m interested in making fun and impactful projects.
-- 🌱 I’m still learning more technologies -- I mainly work in Java, but am also familiar with C and a bit of Python!
 - 📫 Feel free to reach out to me: guanyi.cao@princeton.edu

 <!---